 - I want my calendars to start on Monday, not Sunday

 Board Game Stats follows your phone’s settings for this.
 If you select a different language in the app (via Setting > Language) that setting is followed instead.
 The default English language in BG Stats is US English, so if your phone is set to UK English make sure you set the app’s language to ‘System’ to have Monday as first day of the week.

 - My game images are not loaded correctly, can I refresh them?

 You can clear the image cache of BG Stats.
 On iOS, go to Settings -> Help, About and Contact and scroll down to the Maintenance section.
 Tap ‘Clear Game Image cache…’ there.
 On Android, get App Info in the Launcher by long-pressing the app icon, and choose Storage & Cache in the dialog that appears.
 Tap the ‘Clear cache’ button there.
 Don’t use the Clear storage button – this would erase all data in the app.

 - The custom name and image I selected on BGG isn’t showing up.

 Make sure you also select a specific version for each collection item you add custom names or image id’s for on BGG.
 Without this the custom information isn’t sent towards BG Stats.
 Alternatively, for any game in BG Stats you can edit the name and change the image in the app without it affecting BGG.

 - The highest win percentage of a game doesn’t track everybody

-Players are only counted in these stats when they have reached a significant number of plays, depending on the total number of plays of the game.
+In the highest (total) win percentage stats for a game players are only counted when they have reached a significant number of plays, depending on the total number of plays of the game.
 If the game has more than 1 play, the minimum number of plays for a player to be included is 2.
 For 10 plays, this is 3.
 For 50 plays 5 and for 100 or more plays a player is only counted from their 10th play on.

 - Does BG Stats track me?